mvolkmann/blog/src/htmx.md

 {% aTargetBlank "https://htmx.org", "HTMX home page" %}.
 They include GitHub and JetBrains.

-## Client-side Processing
+## Use Cases

+HTMX is great for CRUD-based apps and dashboards.

-HTMX is not appropriate for all features of web apps.
+HTMX is not appropriate for all web app features.

 Using HTMX to update the UI on every mouse move or drag would be too slow since each movement would trigger a new HTTP request.
 Examples of apps that require this kind of functionality include Google Maps and many games.

+HTMX cannot be used in apps that require offline support because they rely on sending HTTP requests to get new HTML that updates the UI.

 HTMX can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require high frequency updates.

+## Client-side Processing

 Options for implementing client-side processing include vanilla JavaScript,
 {% aTargetBlank "https://alpinejs.dev", "Alpine" %}, and